Can LLM Agents Simulate Multi-Turn Human Behavior? Evidence from Real Online Customer Behavior Data: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) have enabled the simulation of human behavior across a range of applications, including web automation~\cite{gurRealWorldWebAgentPlanning2023, zhouWebArenaRealisticWeb2024}, social interaction behaviors~\cite{parkGenerativeAgentsInteractive2023}, interpersonal trust behaviors~\cite{xieCanLargeLanguage2024}, and user interface interactions~\cite{taebAXNavReplayingAccessibility2024}.
-These developments have sparked a growing interest in developing \textbf{LLM Agent}, agentic AI systems that uses LLMs to simulate human behaviors~\cite{chenDesignGuidelineRPA2025}, in many domains, such as social science simulation~\cite{parkGenerativeAgentSimulations2024}, UI/UX testing~\cite{luUXAgentLLMAgentBased2025}, and expert annotation simulation~\cite{chenMultiAgentasJudgeAligningLLMAgentBased2025}.
+Recent advances in Large Language Models (LLMs) have enabled the simulation of human behavior across a range of applications, including web automation~\cite{gurRealWorldWebAgentPlanning2023, zhouWebArenaRealisticWeb2024}, social interaction behaviors~\cite{parkGenerativeAgentsInteractive2023,wu2025collabllm}, interpersonal trust behaviors~\cite{xieCanLargeLanguage2024}, and user interface interactions~\cite{taebAXNavReplayingAccessibility2024}.
+These developments have sparked a growing interest in developing \textbf{LLM Agents}.
 Specifically, in the online shopping domain, researchers have used LLM Agents as virtual customers to test website features \cite{luUXAgentLLMAgentBased2025}, conduct automated A/B testing on design variants \cite{wangAgentAAutomatedScalable2025}, and evaluate agentic AI systems \cite{sunLLMAgentMeets2025}.
-These applications build on the finding that LLM Agents are able to simulate ``believable'' human behavior \cite{parkGenerativeAgentsInteractive2023, parkGenerativeAgentSimulations2024}, whether those behaviors are aligned with step-by-step human actions remains unclear.
+These applications build on the finding that LLM Agents are able to simulate ``believable'' human behavior \cite{parkGenerativeAgentsInteractive2023, parkGenerativeAgentSimulations2024}, whether those behaviors align with step-by-step human actions remains unclear.
 Thus, a fundamental question remains unanswered: \textbf{How accurate can LLMs truly replicate human behavior?}

 In this paper, we focus specifically on the human behavior simulation task that is to \textbf{generate the next action the user is most likely to perform in a multi-turn interaction session, based on the current observation and the history of past actions}.
 For instance, in an online shopping scenario, the model observes the current webpage context (e.g., a product list) and the user's action history (e.g., previous clicks or queries), and generates the next plausible action a human would take (e.g., add some product to the shopping cart).